dib-lab/dib_rotation/doc/01_farm_account.md

 Next, navigate to [this page](https://hippo.ucdavis.edu/Farm/active).
 From the first drop down menu (Which cluster are you applying for an account on?), select `vetmed`.
 Then, upload your public key file to the page.
 Submit the form.
-If the cluster admins approve your account, you will now have farm access!
+Once Titus approves your account, you will have farm access!

-Don't loose the key file pair you just made.
+Don't lose the key file pair you just made.
 You will need the private key file each time you log into farm.